zhaohuabing/istio-redis-culster/README.md

 We have set the read policy to 'REPLICA' in the EnvoyFilter, which means all the 'get' requests should only be sent to the slave node.
 Let's check it:

-Use the following commands to verify the traffic mirroing policy:
+Use the following commands to verify the read policy:

 Client: